micolous/cfsprinter/doc/pdw.rst

 Using with PDW
 **************

 `PDW is a pager decoder software`__.
-It can be used in conjunction with ``pagerprinter`` to recieve pages "over the air" (ie: without an internet connection).
+It can be used in conjunction with ``pagerprinter`` to recieve pages "over the air" (ie: without an internet connection) from the SAGRN service.

-It will require connecting an appropriate radio tuned to ``148.8125 MHz`` to a sound card attached to your computer.
+It will require connecting an appropriate radio's discriminator output, tuned to ``148.8125 MHz``, to the input of a sound card attached to your computer.

 The module makes no allowances for errors in the pages received, so you will need to ensure that you have a good signal.
 Corrupted pages will not be parsed correctly.